 "I assure you that I will not rest until every payment is accounted for and every wrong-doer made to account," the Minister said.

-He added that National Treasury will send resources to the UIF, to urgently impleby some health departments ment the AG's recommenwere for items priced more dations and solutions for than double or even five the gaps and risks.
-National Treasury is also assisting to times more. identify service providers "Similar instances were to conduct a forensic inidentified in the procurevestigation into the overall workings of the UIF.
+He added that National Treasury will send resources to the UIF, to urgently implement the AG's recommendations and solutions for the gaps and risks.
+National Treasury is also assisting to identify service providers to conduct a forensic investigation into the overall workings of the UIF.